woodser/monero-ts/docs/developer_guide/getting_started.md

 var keysOnlyWallet = await MoneroWalletKeys.createWallet({networkType: MoneroNetworkType.STAGENET, language: "English"});
 ```

 The createWallet method accepts a [MoneroWalletConfig](moneroecosystem.org/monero-javascript/MoneroWalletConfig) argument.
 MoneroWalletConfig is a generic class for passing wallet attributes to any monero-javascript wallet creation method.
-Each wallet class can determine how to create the new wallet by evaluating which MoneroWalletConfig fields are present and which are absent.
-If the MoneroWalletConfig does not specify any identifying attributes such as an address or seed phrase, the wallet class will generate a random wallet address (In previous versions of monero-javascript, this would have been accomplished with the "createWalletRandom" method).
+Each wallet constructor can determine how to create the new wallet by evaluating which MoneroWalletConfig fields are present and which are absent.
+If the MoneroWalletConfig object passed to createWallet() does not specify any identifying attributes (such as an address or seed phrase), the wallet class will generate a random wallet address.

 Use the Wallet class's getter methods to obtain and log the wallet's basic attributes.
 These attributes are:
 * The seed phrase